 Registration will open on the 26th June.
 We are very pleased to welcome Stephen Greene, former ISPAD president as our overseas guest!

 Over 11,000 school aged Australian children live with T1D but only 27% currently reach international health targets.
 Optimal control of T1D throughout childhood significantly reduces risks of costly and life-shortening long-term health complications.
 Because the school day comprises over half of the child’s waking hours, optimal support and management MUST include school hours.
 Without adequate training and support, T1D can be daunting for both parent and school staff.

 Generally, school staff are very enthusiastic to support children with T1D but are under-resourced.
 The necessary training has not been freely available, yet school staff must have adequate knowledge and training including safely and effective insulin administration and other adjustments required during school hours,

 The resource has been greeted with acclaim by families, teachers, adolescents with T1D, international diabetes experts, and Health Care teams in metropolitan and regional Australia.
-The resource has already engendered confidence in school staff to manage T1D.
+The resource has had a real message of advocacy and already engendered confidence in school staff to manage T1D.
 Improved school knowledge and understanding of T1D will have a positive impact and can improve the current poor outcomes for Australian children.